skatejack/Journaling-Companion/DOCUMENTATION.md

 ## Overview

-Empathetic Journaling Companion is a modern web application designed to foster daily self-reflection and emotional growth.
+The Empathetic Journaling Companion is a modern web application designed to foster daily self-reflection and emotional growth.
 The platform leverages advanced technologies to deliver a secure, private, and insightful journaling experience, with a particular emphasis on responsible AI integration and ethical user support.

 ---